arria-nlg/index-arria-workshop/README.md

 During this workshop users will learn how to assemble and deploy a web application using IBM Cloud APIs and Arria NLG Studio.
 You will build up an application that takes an investment portfolio and evaluates what the holdings are worth in the current market.
 This data is then used to produce a report using natural language generation.

+The workshop is broken into two halves:

+* Setting Up the Application
+* Expanding the Narrative

+The first part will show you how to host the various services that make up our application, and the second will show you how you can expand the narrative using NLG Studio.

-Building this application will show you how to:
+Completing this workshop will show you how to:

-* Create financial APIs on IBM Cloud
+- Create financial APIs on IBM Cloud
-* Build and deploy NLG Studio applications that generate text
+- Build and deploy NLG Studio applications that generate text
-* Load and retrieve data from the Investment Portfolio service
+- Load and retrieve data from the Investment Portfolio service
-* Analyse the portfolio's value using the Instrument Analytics service
+- Analyse the portfolio's value using the Instrument Analytics service
-* Generate narratives from the portfolio data with your NLG Studio API
+- Generate narratives from the portfolio data with your NLG Studio API
-* Chain these API calls together to make a node web app
+- Chain these API calls together to make a node web app
-* Deploy the application on IBM Cloud
+- Deploy the application on IBM Cloud

 # The Application
+In this tutorial you will build a web application that reports on the value of people's investment portfolios.
+An investment portfolio is a collection of stocks, options, and other holdings in various companies.
+These companies are referred to as the issuers of each holding.
+When we describe these issuers we tend to do so by business sector, e.g. Health Care, IT, Transport etc.

-In this tutorial you will build a web application that looks like this:
+The end application looks like this:

 *TODO - update with logo*
 <p align="center">